 No. These funds will be sent directly to you regardless of your account standing and will not remain on your student account.

 No. These funds do not impact your current award package now or any future financial aid awarded.
 Please note this is a one-time grant.

-The HEERF III Grants will be awarded the beginning of October for the Fall 2021 Semester and the beginning of March for the Spring 2022 Semester.
+The HEERF III Grants will be awarded beginning in October for the Fall 2021 Semester and beginning in March for the Spring 2022 Semester.
 CMC is disbursing all the funds associated with ARP emergency financial aid grant funds to students who demonstrate exceptional financial need.

 Subsequent rounds of the awards may be offered in future semesters if funds are available.

 CMC is committed to assisting you now and in the future and has additional funds, supported by private donations, to support a broader range of students with demonstrated financial need, including international students and others who are ineligible to receive ARP funds.